cxr244/OphthoAvgPublications/README.md

 IFMasterFile.xlsx was utilized as a master file that stored the impact factors of various journals and cross-referenced with the journals extracted from the python scripts.

-ResultsOfPCA.txt contains the coefficent results of principal component analysis of variables that are highly multicollinear with each other.

 stats2.R was used to analyze the final data and produce the tables seen in the final manuscript.